ybim/ybim.github.io/index.md

 ---

 ### About Youngbin Im
-__*I'm looking for motivated undergraduate/graduate students who are interested in networks and systems.
-Please drop me an email if you want to work with me.*__

 I joined the School of Electrical and Computer Engineering at Ulsan National Institute of Science and Technology (UNIST) in September 2019.